 Previously awarded grants are listed Arts Promotion Centre Finland website.

-• How well does the project promote cultural diversity and combat racism?
+- How does the project promote cultural diversity and combat racism?

-• Does the project encourage a broader understanding or promote debate about cultural diversity?
+- How does the project encourage an understanding of or discussion about cultural diversity?

-• What kinds of new ideas and operating models does the project offer?
+- What kinds of ideas and operating models does the project offer?